BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Casablanca, and what should I pack for it?
+When is the absolute best time to visit Casablanca if I want pleasant weather and fewer crowds?

-Beyond the famous Hassan II Mosque, what's a must-see that most tourists miss?
+Beyond the iconic Hassan II Mosque, what's a must-see that most tourists miss?

-How do I get around Casablanca like a local, and is it safe?
+How do I get around Casablanca like a local, and should I rely on taxis?

 How many days do you need in Casablanca, Morocco?